thaapontes/databases-and-sql-for-data-science/README.md

-# Databases_and_SQL_for_Data_Science-Coursera
+# Databases and SQL for Data Science

 ## Description
-This course teaches a lot of things, since how to run basic queries until modeling databases.
-What was nice about the learnings, is about the exercises using real data!
+This course from Coursera covers a wide range of topics, from executing basic queries to database modeling.
+What sets it apart is its emphasis on hands-on learning through real-world data exercises.

 ## Topics
+- Data Definition Language (DDL): CREATE
--> Statements: CREATE, DELETE, SELECT, INSERT and UPDATE table.
+- Data Manipulation Language (DML): DELETE, INSERT and UPDATE
+- Data Query Language (DQL): SELECT

--> COUNT, LIMIT, DISTINCT.
+- SQL clauses: COUNT, LIMIT, DISTINCT, JOIN

--> String Patterns, Ranges, Sorting, Grouping.

--> Sub-queries and multiple tables(implicit join)
+- Sub-queries and CTEs

--> Database access from Python.
+- Database access using Python

--> Analyzing data with Python.
+- Analyzing data with Python

--> JOIN(inner, outer).

--> Working with real-word datasets.
+- Working with real-word datasets

--> Relational databases concepts.
+- Relational databases concepts

--> Relational Model Constraints.
+- Relational Model Constraints